semantic-infrastructure/airegulatorysandboxes/README.md

 ## What a sandbox is (functional definition)

 An AI regulatory sandbox is:
-- a supervised testing environment
+- a supervised experimentation environment
-- with predefined scope, duration, and oversight
+- with predefined scope, duration, and regulatory oversight
-- producing verifiable compliance artifacts
+- producing verifiable compliance and risk artifacts

+A sandbox may operate in physical, digital, or hybrid form.

 A sandbox is **not**:
-- an accelerator
+- an accelerator or incubator
 - a certification body
-- a commercial testing service
+- a commercial testing or consulting service

+---

+## Purpose

+To enable trustworthy AI by allowing developers — with priority for SMEs and startups — to test compliance with legal requirements under regulatory supervision, without immediate exposure to administrative sanctions.

 ---